 September 14, 1994 - For the first time since 1904, the World Series of Major League Baseball is cancelled, this time due to a player's strike begun in August by the Major League Baseball Players Association.

 October 8, 1994 - The President of the United Nations Security Council states that Iraq must withdraw its troops from the Kuwait border and cooperate with weapons inspectors.
 Iraq had threatened in September to withdraw their cooperation with UNSCOM inspectors, and began a deployment of Iraqi troops near the Kuwaiti border.
 A United States reaction to this development during the months of September and October included the deployment of its military force to Kuwait.
 On October 15, Iraq began to withdraw its troops from the Kuwait region.

 November 8, 1994 - The Republican revolution concludes with the midterm elections when for the first time in forty years, the party gains control of both the Senate and the U.S. House of Representatives.

 January 1, 1995 - The World Trade Organization (WTO) is

 created, replacing the General Agreement on Tariffs and Trade

-powers to extend a $20 trillion loan to Mexico to avert a financial disaster that had begun on December 19, 1994 during a planned exchange rate correction between the Mexican peso and
+powers to extend a $20 billion loan to Mexico to avert a financial disaster that had begun on December 19, 1994 during a planned exchange rate correction between the Mexican peso and

 May 11, 1995 - One hundred and seventy nations decide to

 June 29, 1995 - For the first time, the Space Shuttle Atlantis docks with the Russian space station Mir.